BREAKING: Awaiting the latest intelligence wire...

 Key Details

-• The Falcon 9 first stage booster B1100 will be used for its fourth flight.
+• The Falcon 9 first stage booster B1081 is making its 24th flight.

-• Landing will be attempted on the drone ship ‘Of Course I Still Love You’.
+• B1081 will target landing on the drone ship ‘Of Course I Still Love You.’

 Optimistic Outlook